weka-io/eventcore/README.md

 ¹ Manually, by adopting the X11 display connection socket

-² Currently only supported on Linux
+² Systems other than Linux use a polling implementation

 ### Open questions